tprasadtp/protonvpn-docker/README.md

 Depend on `protonwire` unit by adding **ALL** the properties below to `[Unit]` section in dependent units.
 See [systemd.unit(5)][] for more info.

-- [`PartOf=protonwire.service`][PartOf]
+- [`BindsTo=protonwire.service`][BindsTo]
 - [`After=protonwire.service`][After]

 This setup ensures that service depending on VPN will be **ONLY** started when `protonwire` is activated.
-(Dependent units still have to be enabled) If for some reason protonwire service becomes un-healthy and exits, `PartOf` ensures that dependent unit will be stopped.
+(Dependent units still have to be enabled) If for some reason protonwire service becomes un-healthy and exits, dependent unit will be stopped.

 If system package already provides a systemd unit file for the service, use [drop-in][] units to configure dependencies.